Heavy Vehicle Competency Based Assessment (HVCBA)

 You don’t need a replacement if you change your address.

-To get a replacement, you’ll need to attend a registry or service centre in person, and:
+To get a replacement, you’ll need to attend a Service NSW service centre in person, and:

 - Provide acceptable proof of identity